-Once the installation is complete, the addresses for each Tor Hidden
+Once the installation is complete, addresses and credentials for each Tor Hidden

 Service will be available in the following files under

 HidServAuthconfiguration line for the Journalist Interface.
-During a later step, this will be automatically added to your Tor configuration file in order to exclusively connect to the hidden service.
+During a later step, this will be automatically added to your Tor configuration file in order to exclusively limit connections to the hidden service.

 HidServAuthfor SSH access to the Application Server.